 These BMPs are especially desirable for stormwater runoff to impaired waters, such as Millers Run.
 An infiltration trench is currently located at the PA College of Technology, which drains to West Branch Susquehanna River.
-These BMPs provide an ongoing pollutant reduction to the local waterways, and will continue to be maintained and inspected for improvement.
+These BMPs provide an ongoing pollutant reduction to Millers Run, and will continue to be maintained and inspected for improvement.